 Our standards are used to review memory services across the UK and Ireland.
 The purpose of our standards is to improve the quality of care provided by memory services.

 Reflecting the views of those in the field

 We know that those who are in the field have the best understanding of the issues and challenges that they face in providing high quality care.
 The standards are drawn from relevant policies, guidelines and research literature and have been developed in consultation with our members, our partner organisations and patient and carer networks.

 We review the standards regularly to ensure that they continue to reflect developments in policy and practice and any issues identified through the accreditation process.
 A multidisciplinary standards development group, comprising of representatives from MSNAP member services, our partner organisations, and patient and carer representatives, is responsible for the revision process.

-The sixth edition standards were published in April 2018 and these will be due for revision again in 2019.
+The seventh edition standards were published in April 2020 and these will be due for revision again in 2022.

 How we measure performance against the standards

 The full set of standards and criteria is aspirational and it is unlikely that any service would meet all of them.
 Therefore, services are categorised against each standard atone of three levels:

 Type 1: failure to meet these standards would result in a significant threat to patient safety, rights or dignity and/or would breach the law.
 These standards also include the fundamentals of care, including the provision of evidence based care and treatment.